-The content providers are in fierce competition with each other for learners resulting in significant industry innovation in marketing tactics, content design, user engagement and learning technology.
+Online content providers are in fierce competition for learners, which in turn has led to significant industry innovation in marketing tactics, content design, user engagement and learning technology.
 Plenty of reasons are driving the demand for the content, but I believe the two biggest factors are 1) Closing the gap between the world’s educational system and the skills actually needed by employers and 2) Ongoing professional continuing education.
 The business of selling content, not to your own employees, but to others is called extended enterprise learning.

 There are two main business models for selling learning content: